teaksoon/libsk_oled/README.md

 # libsk_oled

-This is a very small and simple OLED Library for the SSD1306 OLED i2c 64x128 Pixel Display for ATMEGA328 micro-controller ( Arduino Uno ).
-It is specifically targetted so that this library can be as small as possible ( if you need support for other platform, change the source code since it is available to you ).
-Many error correction are intentionally not coded, also to keep this library as small as possible, you must use this library within its limits.
+This is designed to be small and simple.
+This OLED Library is targetted specially for the the SSD1306 OLED i2c 64x128 pixel Display Module to be used with the atmega328 micro-controller.
+Many error corrections are  not coded intentionally, in order to keep this library as small as posssible.
+Use this library within its limits.

 ------